Local Expert - Fishing

 Less than three miles from the Beaches you will find the Intracoastal Waterway, 40 miles of peaceful canals and natural inlets where visitors can take an airboat ride and come face to face with the local wildlife, including dolphins, manatees and hundreds of bird species.

 In the heart of Downtown Jacksonville, the St. Johns River takes the spotlight.
-Walk the three-mile Riverwalk alongside of The Jacksonville Landing and visit the Riverside Arts Market, all while enjoying breathtaking views of our unique city skyline on the riverfront.
+Walk the three-mile Riverwalk and visit the Riverside Arts Market, all while enjoying breathtaking views of our unique city skyline on the riverfront.

 Explore Hanna Park and camp, bike or hike, there is also a 60-acre freshwater lake just feet from the ocean for kayaking and canoeing.
 Not to mention "The Poles" are a premier surfing spot in Jacksonville.

 Huguenot Memorial Park offers pristine white sandy beaches, waterfront campsites and a boat launch area.
 Jax Fact: Huguenot is the only beach in Jacksonville where you are able to drive your vehicle on it- just watch out for the changing tides!
 Other amazing beaches gems in Jacksonville are Little Talbot Island and Big Talbot Island State Parks, with camping sites, guided kayak tours, hiking trails and unique areas like Boneyard Beach and its salt-washed skeletons of live oaks and cedar trees on shore.

 Take yoga class to the water in Jacksonville with Kayak Amelia!
 Stand Up Paddleboarding (SUP) Yoga provides you the ability to move your yoga mat to where the land meets the sea!
 Take a family guided kayak